Kukurekovic/webshop10/README.md

 ## Features

-Here's what you can do with our user-friendly application:
+Here's what you can do with this user-friendly application:

 - Register: Start by signing up to enjoy a personalized shopping experience.
 - Login: If you already have an account, simply log in and continue where you left off.